All Episodes

 They have been talking about religion.

-They've been talking about injecting spirituality into their campaign, and I pointed out that they have to inject it, it isn't there.
+They've been talking about injecting spirituality into their campaign.

-Uh Al Fromm, the uh Democrat leadership council founder said um uh well he and other moderates uh the Democrats have to strike a careful balance, talking about their faith without shifting positions on value issues to score political points.
+Al Fromm, the Democrat Leadership Council founder, said, well, he and other moderates, the Democrats have to strike a careful balance talking about their faith without shifting positions on value issues to score political points.

 Really?

-I'm gonna tell you, people, I'm gonna try to help you out.
+I'm going to tell you, people, I'm going to try to help you out.

 Any Democrat that makes a big push talking about values and religion and so forth is going to appear inauthentic.

-You got too many years of saying horrible, hateful things about people of faith to all of a sudden in this election campaign season start doing a 180 and be uh and be believed.
+You got too many years of saying horrible, hateful things about people of faith to all of a sudden in this election campaign season start doing a 180 and be believed.

 Remember last week we told you development was shut down in Little Rock because of the woodpecker.